mkaskov/FlaskExplorer/README.md

-# Flask File Explorer and Image Gallery Server #
+# Flask File Explorer and Image Gallery Server (singlepage js version) #

 A file explorer that works over local area network (Wi-Fi/Ethernet) using Flask server.
 You can explore a computer directory and download any file.
 Images have a preview.